Terry Teachout: Politics

 The New York Times described Teachout as a conservative who was "an acolyte of William F. Buckley Jr. and Norman Podhoretz", though he did not believe his political views should overtly influence his criticism.
 In the 1990s, he was a founding member of The Vile Body, a social club of right-wing intellectuals from the fields of publishing and journalism in New York City.
+Many of the views published in his works include highly racialized statements and unfounded personal criticisms of intellectuals he has engaged with.

 Writing in The Nation, Jeet Heer said about Teachout, "He got his start with National Review but eventually embraced a more philosophical and nonpolitical strain of conservatism [...] his work addressed a wider audience and eschewed the liberal-baiting that dominates right-wing political discourse".
 He further described Teachout as a "Never Trump conservative" whose beliefs were both traditionalist and cosmopolitan.

 Personal life and death

 In 2005, Teachout was diagnosed with congestive heart failure.
 He lived in Upper Manhattan.
 He was married twice, first to Liz Cullers, until their divorce, and then to the former Hilary Dyson from 2007 until her death in 2020.
 In June 2021, he began a relationship with Cheril Mulligan.

-Teachout died on January 13, 2022, at the age of 65, while staying at a friend's home in Smithtown, New York.
+Teachout died in his sleep on January 13, 2022, at the age of 65, at the home of a friend in Smithtown, New York.